-Disability Earnings means the income you receive from work performed while Partially Disabled.
+Disability Earnings means the income you receive from work performed while Partially Disabled or while participating in a Rehabilitation Program.
 Disability Earnings does not include income you receive from work performed prior to your Disability, nor income that is not derived from work performed while Disabled.